 With regard to male infertility, the exact prevalence is still doubtful as male infertility is not a reportable disease.
 Furthermore, payment for male infertility treatment is usually private, and hence they are not reflected in medical insurance statistics.
 Further, male infertility is often treated in outpatient settings, and such data is not typically added to large clinical databases.

 Agarwal et al. estimated the overall pure male factor infertility could range between 2.5% and 12%.
 In North America, the estimated male infertility rate is between 4.5% - 6%, while it's 9% in Australia and could be as high as 8% to 12% in Eastern Europe.
 A study by Bayasgalan et al. estimated the cause of infertility due exclusively to a male factor at 25.6%.
-In a study conducted by Thonneau et al. among the French population, a prevalence of 20% infertility due just to a male factor was found.
-Similarly, Philippov et al. used a WHO questionnaire in Western Siberian to show a rate of 6.4%, while in Nigeria, Ikechebelu et al. found a male infertility prevalence of 42.4%.
-For most practical purposes, we assume that about one-sixth of all couples worldwide have an issue with infertility and that the male factor is significant in about half and is the only cause in about 20% to 30%.
+A similar study conducted by Thonneau et al found that among the French population, a prevalence of 20% of all infertility was due exclusively to a male factor.
+Similarly, Philippov et al used a WHO questionnaire in Western Siberian to show a rate of 6.4%, while in Nigeria, Ikechebelu et al, found a male infertility prevalence of 42.4%.
+For most practical purposes, we assume that about one-sixth of all couples worldwide have an issue with infertility, that the male factor is significant in about half and is the only cause in about 20% to 30%.